apache/systemds/beginners-guide-to-dml-and-pydml.md

 	print('hello ' + $1)

-One way to begin working with SystemML is to [download a standalone tar.gz or zip distribution of SystemML](http://systemml.apache.org/download.html) and use the `runStandaloneSystemML.sh` and `runStandaloneSystemML.bat` scripts to run SystemML in standalone mode.
+One way to begin working with SystemML is to [download a standalone distribution of SystemML](http://systemml.apache.org/download.html) and use the `runStandaloneSystemML.sh` and `runStandaloneSystemML.bat` scripts to run SystemML in standalone mode.
 The name of the DML or PyDML script is passed as the first argument to these scripts, along with a variety of arguments.